Network Mapping and Re-IP

-If you use different network and IP schemes in production and DR sites, in the common case you would need to change the network configuration of a VM replica before you fail over to it.
+If you use different network and IP schemes in production and disaster recovery (DR) sites, in the common case you would need to change the network configuration of a VM replica before you fail over to it.
 To eliminate the need for manual replica reconfiguration and ensure minimum failover downtime, Veeam Backup & Replication offers possibilities of network mapping and automatic IP address transformation.

 By default, a replicated VM uses the same network configuration as the original VM.
 If the network in the DR site does not match the production network, you can create a network mapping table for the replication job.
 The table maps source networks to target networks.

 During every job run, Veeam Backup & Replication checks the network configuration of the original VM against the mapping table.
 If the original VM network matches a source network in the table, Veeam Backup & Replication updates the replica configuration file to replace the source network with the target one.
 Thus, network settings of a VM replica are always kept up to date with the DR site requirements.
 In case you choose to fail over to the VM replica, it will be connected to the correct network.